Hiring Employees in China: What US Employers Need to Know

 Bottom Line

 Employing someone in China or partnering with a global independent contractor will present international challenges, especially for small businesses.
 If you can, we recommend choosing other countries to recruit from.
-If you’re still set on hiring there, you can streamline the process considering the information we discussed above.
+If you’re still set on hiring employees in China, you can streamline the process considering the information we discussed above.
 Seek advice from an international employment lawyer to ensure your company remains compliant.